WeiweiBian/analysis_CHIP/README.md

 ```
 ## Step 3: Peak calling by MACS3.

-I used the histone peak-calling mode from [MACS](https://github.com/macs3-project/MACS), the following code is for sample CRC1:
+I used the histone peak-calling mode (with broad cutoff setting as 0.1) from [MACS](https://github.com/macs3-project/MACS), the following code is for the first CRC sample:

 ```
 macs3 callpeak -f BED -t C001.2746.tagAlign.gz --broad -g hs -n c1 --broad-cutoff 0.1